 3. Keep Your Home Clutter-Free

 Get the clutter out!
 Aside from making you feel good about your life, this will help prevent pests (including bed bugs) from invading your home.
-Clutter is a perfect hiding spot for bed bugs to conceal from the view of householders.
+Clutter is a perfect hiding spot for bed bugs to conceal themselves from the view of householders.
 This can make it more difficult for you to notice a bug infestation in your home.

-That is why you should kick your clutter habit and minimize these places by decluttering your home.
+Kick your clutter habit and minimize these places by decluttering your home.
 Make sure your belongings are properly stored and well-organized.
 Eliminate clutter against your walls since bed bugs tend to hide in these areas.